 VISITS: In normal times, we have Open House events most Sundays.
 Open House dates are for folks to visit the shelter to play with the critters, bring their ferrets for a playdate, or if they're interested in adopting, to have a first visit after applying to adopt.
 We closed for normal visits mid-March, when schools shut.
 Remember that we operate in our home, and ferrets can contract Covid-19, so right now there's no safe way for us to get back to social visits.

 ADOPTION: If you're interested in adopting, visit the Adoption tab above and submit and adoption application.
 Note for folks new to ferrets: we firmly believe that a meet-n-greet, during which time you can visit with the ferrets - and this is most important for families with kids - is essential for people to make the right decision to add ferrets to their family.
 During the pandemic, there just is no way for us to safely have humans in to visit, so we've had to rule out adoptions to folks who've never had ferrets for the time being.
-Be patient, and eventually all this madness will come to an end, and then we'll be able to have folks over again.
-Things just kept getting worse in 2020, so all our best laid plans to do business were waylaid as soon as we thought them up, but 2021 looks to be a different story, what with vaccines coming online and all.
-We expect to be able to meet outside soon as the weather turns, so stay tuned!
+Be patient; we're planning to do lots of outdoor visits over the spring and summer this year to safely visit with people.
+Right now we're waiting on the weather to be a bit warmer and much less rainy - stay tuned!

 SHOP: Normally folks are welcome to come by during our Open House events to visit our Shelter Shop.
 For the time being, you can peruse the selection of most goods in our Etsy shop (visit Supplies & Goodies tab above), then message to place an order for local pickup.